 Before any costume or pair of shoes or boots goes on stage they may be 'broken down' by the Dye Department.
 Breaking-down is a process of distressing a costume to give it a worn and authentic look.
 Jacket sleeves are tied up with string, sprayed with water and left overnight to get authentic creases.
 Pockets are made to sag realistically by filling with paper or stones.
 Costumes can be rubbed with sandpaper or soap to make the garment look worn or greasy.
 The Dye Department also regularly covers boots and shoes with specially made 'mud'.

-The RSC has an onsite Armoury where Julian Gilbert and his team produce breastplates, gauntlets, belts and weaponry as well as overseeing all the footwear for each production.
+The RSC has an onsite Armoury where Alan Smith and his team produce breastplates, gauntlets, belts and weaponry as well as overseeing all the footwear for each production.
 Specially designed swords are made without an edge, and their lightweight construction makes them easier for actors to work with.

 The Costume Supervisor compiles the Costume Description List.
 This is a document that details every individual item of costume worn by the actor in each scene.
 This is given to the Running Wardrobe team so that they know what each actor is supposed to be wearing.
 To aid this, every single item of costume from hats to socks is labelled with the name of the production, character and actor's name.